rz4/Twitter-Presidential-Race-Sentiment-Clustering/README.md

 *-1 = Trump, 1 = Clinton

+SciKitLearn's **Birch Clustering** algorithm was used to cluster the processed data.
 The following are graph examples of processed and clustered data:

 ![Processed Data Graph Example](doc/figures/processed_Twitter_Trump_Clinton_2016-11-08.png)